 Provide the Right Documentation For Your Air Pet Transport

 To prevent your dog from going to the wrong location, make sure you identify the crate.
 You should attach to the crate the following documents such as your name, contact information, medical considerations, behavior issues, and even a picture of your pet.Make sure you attach it well to the outside of the crate so it doesn’t fall off during transit.

 Should You Tranquilize Your Pet?

-There’s a debate on whether or not you should tranquilize your pet before a flight pet transport.
+There’s a debate on whether or not you should tranquilize your pet before a flight Pet Transport Service.
 The truth is most airlines won’t take a pet if it has been tranquilized due to the added dangers.
 Some tranquilizers might compromise your pet’s breathing, which can be a problem during takeoff and landing.
 If your pet is flying cargo where you can’t check on him, this could be fatal.
 If you have an anxious dog, your vet might recommend you don’t take him on a plane.
 However, ask your vet if there is a natural way to calm your pet down before the flight.

 Familiarize Yourself With the Air Pet Transport Policy

 Before you book a flight, make sure you familiarize yourself with the pet policy.
 The last thing you want is to show up at the airport and realize you’re missing a document or the crate doesn’t meet the requirements.
 As a precaution, you should print and bring a copy of the pet policy with you in case you have any problems checking in.
 Allow plenty of time to get to the airport so you don’t feel rushed.